raibtoffoletto/chocolat-shop/README.md

 > **Bonus Tasks:**
 > - Extract the migration logic to an extension to avoid code duplication
 > - Implement `Upsert` logic in the store and product controllers
-> - Extend the Product and Catalogue entities to include a price property,
+> - Extend the Product and Inventory entities to include a price property,
 > the DTO could contain both informations.
 > - Try it out with MSSQL.
 > - Create a front-end consumer for the API.